aniketrchate/Free-medium-extension/readme.md

 # Free-Medium

-## This extension Unlocks medium.com for free unlimited reads, no membership required
+## This extension Unlocks medium.com for free unlimited reads, no membership is required

-##### I know, this hack is very useful.
-But there is a limitation.
+#### I know, this hack is very useful.
+But there are limitations.
 - You won't be signed in when using this extension.
-- You cannot clap, comment, highlight or anything else what a Member can do.
+- You cannot clap, comment, highlight or do anything else that a Member can do.

-Hence, my personal suggestion even creating this extension is to become a paid member by giving $5 per month because the authors of these articles get a portion from members monthly subscription fees.
+Hence, my suggestion even creating this extension is to become a paid member by giving $5 per month because the authors of these articles get a portion from members' monthly subscription fees.